Our Director & Trek Leader, Ray Baker, offers some advice on preparing for a challenging grade trek.

 What are you eating?

 Besides physical training, give a thought to your nutrition.
-If you eat healthy, you’ll get fitter, faster.
+If you eat healthily, you’ll get fitter, faster.
 It’s counterproductive, after a tough training session, to dine on junk food and sugary drinks.

 What is healthy eating?
 Put simply it’s this: eat real (not over-processed) food, mainly plant-based, and not too much of it.